MSU Relies on Big First Start From Andy Cheray and Balanced Offensive Attack to Even Season and Overall Series With Tigers

 Keith Guttin Discusses the MVC Preseason Poll

 One of the most successful baseball coaches in Missouri Valley Conference history, Keith Guttin began his MSU head coaching career in 1983, and has spent the past 31 seasons building the Bears into one of the top programs in the country.
-Under Guttin, the Bears have won 61 percent of their games, averaging 34 victories a year and racking up eight 40-win seasons.
+Under Guttin, the Bears have won 61 percent of their games, averaging over 34 victories a year and racking up eight 40-win seasons.

 Early in MSU's breakthrough 2012 season, Guttin became the 46th Division I baseball coach and the third Valley bench boss to reach the 1,000 career-win mark with the Bears' 3-2 victory over Northwestern State on March 3.